dmliscinsky/subprocess_ipc/README.md

 # subprocess_ipc

-A small library to simplify running and interacting with other programs, such as shells or SSH clients, programmatically in a C program.
+A small library to simplify running and interacting with other programs, such as shells, etc., programmatically in a C program.